AryadeepIT/AryadeepIT/README.md

 <!-- About Me Section -->
 ### <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="25"/>&nbsp;**About Me** ~
+🔭 &nbsp;I’m currently studying for semester exams. <br />
-🔭 **&nbsp;I’m currently working on building ecommerce website Project.\ 💡  &nbsp;&nbsp;I like to explore new technologies and contribute to Open Source.\
+💡  &nbsp;&nbsp;I like to explore new technologies and contribute to Open Source.<br />
-🎓 &nbsp;I'm currently studying Information Technology at Techno Main Saltlake, Kolkata, West Bengal, India.\ 🌱 &nbsp;I'm on track for learning more about Data Science, DSA, Python, Web Dev and more!\
+🎓 &nbsp;I'm currently studying Information Technology at Techno Main Saltlake, Kolkata, West Bengal, India.<br />
+🌱 &nbsp;I'm on track for learning more about Data Science, DSA, Python, Web Dev and more!<br />
 📫 &nbsp;You can shoot me an email at [AryadeepIT@gmail.com](mailto:aryadeepit@gmail.com)!
-I'll try to respond as soon as I can.\
+I'll try to respond as soon as I can.<br />
 🌍 &nbsp;Please have a look at my [Résumé Website](https://aryadeepit.tech) for more details about me.
-I'm open to feedback and suggestions!**
+I'm open to feedback and suggestions!

 <!-- Right Side Image -->
 <!-- <img alt="Coding" src="https://media1.giphy.com/media/HEPwfdu6T6svpPE1eN/giphy.gif?cid=ecf05e47pdquw7c7inxbcihpj3m9dyh2al5rp0d8brmfac8a&rid=giphy.gif&ct=s" width="30%" height="40%" align="right"/>  -->